SparkSeeker-AU/2-QuantitativeMarketResearch/Target Market Survey Templates/Questionnaire Library/KIDS EDUCATION.md

    Not sure yet, need more information about this game Not interested

-_For the item 2, the survey questionnaire can be designed as follows, including information about the top product attributes for interests from potential customers._
+_For the 2nd aspect, the survey questionnaire can be designed as follows, including information about the top product attributes for interests from potential customers._

 1. What will attract you the most to use an English learning applications?

    It's a mandatory app required my kid's existing English language learning program.
-   It promotes interaction between kids and parents Fun to play by kids
-   It follow a clear English curriculum and allows teacher feedback
+   It promotes interaction between kids and parents Fun to play by kids and content update frequently It follow a clear English curriculum and allows teacher feedback

 1. What do you think of XXX application*?